Irealninja1o1/TerminalChat/README.md

 ## Contributing
 * Contributions are welcome!
 If you have any improvements or bug fixes, please submit a pull request.

+##Credits
+* This Project was made by Rishi Kawa and Rayansh Khamesra.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.